TrickSumo/portfolio-generator/README.md

 4. Create S3 bucket and use OAI + Cloudfront to make it publicaly available.
 Also update bucket name and cloudfront distribution id in lambda functions

+5. Create DynamoDB table with "email_hash" as partition key.
+Update dataase name in creator and destroyer functions.

-5. Install REACT dependecies and run
+6. Install REACT dependecies and run

 ```
 npm i